myeportal/LocalTown/README.md

-LFO:World’s First Global Digital Currency designed to be used in both daily activities, and by local family owned businesses and home owners.
+Local-Town.com: a Local-Town digital layer 1 blockchain designed to be used within local, something akin to Ithaca-Hours in NY , including daily commerce as barter & trade, by businesses and home farmers markets.
-Version 3.01 May 23, 2015
+Version 1.0 Aug 17th 2023
-Jeff Grant
+Jeff Grant & Donn Greathouse
-jeff@lfomaps.com

-Update: 11/2016:
-Evolved into the following Local Family Owned components.

-1. World-Global exchange
-2. Gardens-Crowdfund grass roots proposal to end city hunger
-3. Maps-Token directory with social, economical components
-4. Mobile-3 click app
-5. Blocks-Public Ledger
-6. Wallet-Online Wallet
-7. Games-Augmented Reality-A local event
+admin@local-town.com

 Preface
-The LFO Project Launch ICO white paper has begun and is being worked on daily.
-This is what has transpired so far behind the scenes, but two individuals name Jeff Grant and Kelly Kenney, lifelong friends and business associates.
+The Local-Town Project Launch ICO white paper is available on the website local-town.com

-“Our Marketing Model is centered around the belief that everybody wants to help the local and family owned guys.” –Kelly Kenney

-“I see a natural attraction when it comes to LFO specifically,  while bringing a simplified easy way for customers to use crypto, there will be huge savings and repeat business for local communities around the globe, I wouldn’t be surprised if crypto isnt touching every person on the planet worthy of making a decision to purchase something” -Jeff Grant

-The LFO Whitepaper is an initial paper to explain what we are proceeding to present to the cryptocurrency marketplace.

-LFO is a decentralized peer-to-peer cryptocurrency derived from Litecoin, and Litecoin from Sunny King’s Peercoin, which itself was derived from Satoshi Nakamoto’s Bitcoin.
+LTB is a decentralized peer-to-peer, layer 1 blockchain, as forked by LTC from Sunny King’s Peercoin, which itself was derived from Satoshi Nakamoto’s Bitcoin.
+This blockchain runs on a scrypt algo-rythym, and will be minable by anyone with a scrypt miner.
+Pools can be made, or exchanges can list it openly on their markets

+Local-Town MARKETING MODEL: $LTB
-LFO MARKETING MODEL: LFO (Local Family Owned) Strategy/Long term plan
+Strategy/Long term plans:
+Our strategy to market is to offer a decentralized way to acquire blockchain tokens, thru either mining or decentralized exchanges.
+From time to time we may or may not offer free giveaways or rewards or airdrops of tokens to help spread the decentralized aspect.
+Tokens will be (in dev) available for P2P exchange directly or thru dex models.
+Businesses can exchange goods for services using the barter method.
+IE. I would like to offer you 1 tokens for 1 gallon of milk and a dozen eggs. (example only)

-LFO stands for:
+LTB stands for:
-LOCAL FAMILY OWNED
+LOCAL TOWN BARTER

-What is LFO?
+What is LFB?
-LFO is a free local telephone directory for local home owners to use when they want to find local family owned services.
-We have an 3 click information app, that guides the consumer to the business, resulting in high paying leads to the businesses.
+LTB is Local Town Blockchain, a local town layer 1 barter blockchain, where anyone can use to trade and barter for goods and services.

-How does LFO work?
+How does LTB work?
-Home owners use our free local telephone directory at no charge, and by doing so, local and family owned businesses earn a profit for their niche product or service.
+Wallets will be used to store and send or receive the blockchain tokens.
+Anyone who wants to trade can barter with sellers who want to sell their goods and services.
+Essentially, people can barter for goods and services using the blockchain token, similiar to the Ithaca, NY "Hours", an Ithaca "hour" is pegged to 1:10USD.
+1 LTB will be pegged to what the open market is offering, and anyone with a computer or phone will (in future dev) be able to mine for tokens using scrypt hashing.

-What are the benefits of using LFO?
+What are the benefits of using LTB?
 -free to use
 -easy to use
 -makes things simple